 Why Employee Engagement Matters in Manufacturing

-The term “employee engagement” might sound like just one more inaccessible management consultant’s buzzword but, in actuality, the importance of positive employee engagement certainly can’t be overstated.
-Companies that fail to take employee engagement seriously often suffer from poor productivity, worrying staff retention, and weak profit margins due to fast staff turnaround and disenfranchized people functioning at minimum velocity in under-valued jobs.
+The term employee engagement might sound like just one more inaccessible management consultant’s buzzword, but in actuality, the importance of positive employee engagement certainly can’t be overstated.
+Companies that fail to take employee engagement seriously often suffer from poor productivity, worrying staff retention, and weak profit margins due to fast staff turnaround and disenfranchised people functioning at minimum velocity in under-valued jobs.

-It’s estimated that over 25% of all workforces are subject to reduced staff retention, and a third of those are amongst the most talented, motivated employees (under the right conditions).
-It’s a commonly recognized belief that nurtured talent thrives, while ignored talent and enthusiasm diminishes.
+It is estimated that over 25% of all workforces are subject to reduced staff retention, and a third of those are amongst the most talented, motivated employees (under the right conditions).
+It is a commonly recognized belief that nurtured talent thrives, while ignored talent and enthusiasm diminishes.

 A bit of civility doesn’t cost a penny, but it could surprise you.
 Words of encouragement and appreciation go a long way in nurturing a positive working environment.
-It’s said that “a thank you is worth its weight in gold” and it’s undoubtedly true that verbal recognition for a job well done is a great morale booster.
+It is said that “a thank you is worth its weight in gold” and it is undoubtedly true that verbal recognition for a job well done is a great morale booster.